SERLatBTH/rasp_pi_workshop/instructions/handout.md

 ## Task 0: Hello World

-Before we begin, I want you to take a look on what you can see in the other document.
+Before we begin, I want you to take a look on what you can see in the section at the beginning of the document.
 You have a section called `List of available commands` where you can see what our software is capable of.
 Underneath is a section called `def main()`, this is where we will write all your code for this workshop.